strategineer/personal-website/content/books/9780735241237/index.md

 <!--more-->

-A more successful take on Mona Awad's "protagonist tortured by her struggles and temptations trying to survive and not be lead astray by the devil" than her attempt at doing this in {{< book_url "All's Well" >}}.
+A more successful take on Mona Awad's "protagonist tortured by her struggles and temptations trying to survive and not be led astray by the devil" than her attempt at doing this in {{< book_url "All's Well" >}}.

 I was more invested in Miranda's struggles with chronic pain in All's Well than Mirabelle's struggles with her appearance in Rouge because of my own lived experience.
 But I think Mirabelle's struggles are more topical in the world of today --- where we're obsessed with desires and expectations sold to us by the people in power to grease the wheels of capitalism at the cost of our own health and well-being.

-I'm interested in Mona Awad's work because of the infusion of her work with what can only be parts of her own lived experience because of how vivid her depictions are.
-Also, her writer's voice is really unique.
+ Mona Awad's work is great because it's so clearly steeped in her own lived experience (or at least she makes it seem that way).
+Reading Mona Awad's fiction feels like reading creative non-fiction this makes her inevitable swerves into realm of magical realism that much more impactful because the rest of her stories are so grounded in the real.

+It just works for me.

 Another thing I liked about Rouge was the inclusion of references to Mirabelle's upbringing in Montreal (the city I was born in and have lived around my entire life), her French Canadian grandmother and the French language throughout the text.
 Reading these parts of the novel made me feel "in the know" and I felt rewarded for growing up in the same city Mona Awad did.